AurelliaChristie/BeautIndonesia/README.md

 <a name="Intro"></a>
 ## Introduction
-explain about our goals, how to collect data, and what makes it different
+explain about our goals, how to collect data, and what makes it different "*Indonesia*"..
+What is the first word pops out in your head when you read the word "Indonesia"?
+Maybe most of you will come up with the word "Bali".
+With this application, we hope that after this the first word popps out in your head when you read or hear about Indonesia is *Beautiful*.
+We want to introduce the beauty of Indonesia to the people all around the world, especially those who want to experience new holiday trip, by making this app.
+All informations that we provide in this app are scraped from the sources we attached in the About Us section.

 <a name="Place"></a>
 ## Popular Places